magento/devdocs/src/guides/v2.4/install-gde/system-requirements.md

 ### RAM

-Upgrading the Magento applications and extensions you obtain from Commerce Marketplaces and other sources can require up to 2GB of RAM.
-If you are using a system with less than 2GB of RAM, we recommend you create a [swap file](https://support.magento.com/hc/en-us/articles/360032980432); otherwise, your upgrade might fail.
+Upgrading the Magento applications and extensions you obtain from Commerce Marketplaces and other sources can require up to 2 GB of RAM.
+If you are using a system with less than 2 GB of RAM, Adobe recommends you create a [swap file](https://support.magento.com/hc/en-us/articles/360032980432); otherwise, your upgrade might fail.

 ### System dependencies